Terms & Definitions

 In “flaky dough” you want the fat bits to be about pea sized, this will give a flaky crust as the larger fat bits melt, separating the flour into layers.
 This makes for a lovely, visually appealing top crust.

-In “mealy dough” the fat bits are mixed until they are very, very small and dispersed through the flour.
+In “mealy dough” the fat bits are mixed until they are very, very small and dispersed evenly through the flour.
 When these melt, they make a more even texture (not flaky) crust.
-The benefit is that this dough is less prone to absorbing liquid from the pie’s content such as fruit or custard and therefore less likely to give you a soggy-bottom pie.
+The benefit is that this dough is less prone to absorbing liquid from the pie’s content such as fruit or other very wet filling and therefore less likely to give you a soggy-bottom pie.
+Something like a custard or frangipan filling which is thicker would not necessarily require mealy dough though it will still work great.

 1. Discovered your blog following your comments on Sally’s post.